 Takeshi piece, Op 10 no 4, is nicknamed “Torrent.”
 It has a high difficulty, but that’s to be expected since he won this competition last year.
 His only reason for entering again this year instead of going to Germany was to have another shot at beating Kousei.
 At least the rivalry is pretty serious from his side.

 Today’s soundtrack choice is Kimi ga Iru (I have you).
-It was played while Kaori placed her palm up against Kousei and is a pretty fitting title for the moment.
-Kaori’s support has been vital in getting him back on his feet, and Kousei always feels inspired when he thinks about
+It was played while Kaori placed her palm up against Kousei’s and is a pretty fitting title for the moment.
+Kaori’s support has been vital in getting him back on his feet, and Kousei always feels inspired when he thinks about her.

 The melody is a simpler version of another popular track from the OST Watashi no Uso.
 You’ll be able to understand the distinctions after I eventually share that one, but what struck me about this track is the uneven pace.
 It’s very sad and beautiful sounding, but the notes follow an almost erratic flow.
 This one is a piano solo, so it may have a lot to do with Kousei’s uncertain playing.
 It could also be his mood shifting from worried to relaxed again and again.